 Each summer, the Forest Park Conservancy hosts the All Trails Challenge as a way to bring people into the park and start traversing its lesser-known trails, which will take you upon the 30 miles of streams and more than 150 plant and animal species that have survived logging, fires and other threats.
 Catch sight of a turkey vulture or heron; stop for a snail or salamander; lookout for bobcat and coyotes.

-The All Trails Challenge officially runs from June 1 through October 1, but you can register and get started anytime — either as a solo quest or as part of a team with family, friends or coworkers.
+The All Trails Challenge officially runs through the summer, but you can register and get started anytime — either as a solo quest or as part of a team with family, friends or coworkers.
 Collect pledges as you go to raise funds for the restoration and protection of Forest Park.

-You can choose from two options, depending how ambitious you are.
+You can choose from three options, depending on how ambitious you are.
 The complete All Trails Challenge covers all 80 miles of trails, fire lanes and forest roads.
 If you want to ease your way in, the Wildwood Challenge encompasses 30 breathtaking miles of terrain, ranging from easy to hard.
 And new in 2018, you can select trails to create your own personalized challenge.

-In 2015, a total of 85 people took part in the Challenge, raising $15,000 for the park.
-Some take several weeks; some complete the Wildwood Challenge in one day.
+In previous years, participants have raised as much as $15,000 for the park.
+Some trekkers take several weeks; some complete the Wildwood Challenge in one day.